 - Redness along the length of the tendon

 Tenosynovitis is common in the tendons of the thumb.
 This is called de Quervain’s tenosynovitis.
 It causes pain and stiffness in the thumb side of the wrist.

 The wrists, hands, and feet are also commonly affected.
 Tenosynovitis that affects tendons of the fingers can also make the finger stick in a bent position.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will include an assessment of the joint.

 A blood test may also be done.
-Your doctor will use this to look for signs of bacterial infection or other conditions such as rheumatoid arthritis.
-Your doctor may refer you to a hand specialist.
+It will be done to look for signs of bacterial infection or other conditions such as rheumatoid arthritis.
+You may be referred to a hand specialist.

 Talk with your doctor about the best treatment plan for you.
 The goal of treatment is to reduce swelling and pain and to allow the tendon to move freely.
 Treatment options include the following:

-Your doctor may refer you to a physical therapist.
-Therapy will help to reduce discomfort and promote recovery through exercise.
+A physical therapist will assess the tendon.
+An exercise program will be created to reduce discomfort and promote recovery.
 The therapist may also suggest modifications to your workplace to reduce stress to the area.